| | Field, M., and

 Lovallo, M.J., J.H.
 Gilbert, and T.M.
 Gehring.
 1993.
 Bobcat, Felis

-an abandoned beaver, Castor canadensis, lodge.
+rufus, dens in an abandoned beaver, Castor canadensis, lodge.
 Canadian

 Field-Naturalist